berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Efe_Beydogan_log.md

 ### ~ 09.05.2020 ~
 Added buildings to the map so they show up when searched

-Added clear button to the AutoCompleteTextView so it is easier delete what you've written on the search bar
+Added clear button to the AutoCompleteTextView so it is easier to delete what you've written on the search bar

 ****